What are Pricing Schedules?

 Total: The siblings in the family will use the pricing column that matches the total number of siblings.
 (Two siblings will get the prices in column two, three from column three, etc.)

 - If you are charging a deposit amount on sign up and the remainder of the price later on, enter the deposit amount for each student here.
 This can be a dollar or percentage of tuition.
+(If you are using a percentage-based deposit amount, the amount will be based on the camp tuition cost and will not take into account any additional costs based on user-defined questions.)

 - Enter the Full Pricing for each combination of blocks here (including Deposit amounts in the total.)